Yolean/kubernetes-kafka/README.md

  * [./linkedin-burrow](./linkedin-burrow/)
  * [or plain JMX](https://github.com/Yolean/kubernetes-kafka/pull/96)
  * what's happening in the [monitoring](https://github.com/Yolean/kubernetes-kafka/labels/monitoring) label.
  * Note that this repo is intentionally light on [automation](https://github.com/Yolean/kubernetes-kafka/labels/automation).
 We think every SRE team must build the operational knowledge first.
+But there is an example of a [Cruise Control](./cruise-control/) setup.

 ## Outside (out-of-cluster) access